Kurt Vonnegut Sr.

-Kurt Vonnegut Sr. (November 24, 1884 – October 1, 1957) was an American architect and architectural lecturer active in early- to mid-twentieth-century Indianapolis, Indiana.
-A member of the American Institute of Architects, he was partner in the firms of Vonnegut & Bohn, Vonnegut, Bohn & Mueller, and Vonnegut, Wright, and Yeager.
+Kurt Vonnegut Sr. (November 24, 1884 – October 1, 1957) was an American architect and architectural lecturer active in early- to mid-20th-century Indianapolis, Indiana.
+A member of the American Institute of Architects, he was partner in the firms of Vonnegut & Bohn, Vonnegut, Bohn & Mueller, and Vonnegut, Wright & Yeager.
 He designed several churches, banks, and became the in-house architect for Indiana Bell and Hooks Drug stores (prior to World War II), practicing extensively in the Art Deco style.
 He was the father of chemist Bernard Vonnegut and author Kurt Vonnegut Jr.

 Early life and education

-Kurt Vonnegut Sr. was born on November 24, 1884, in Indianapolis, Indiana, to Nannie Schnull Vonnegut (d.
-1929), daughter of Henry Schnull, and Bernard Vonnegut I (1855–1908), an architect and partner in the well-established firm of Vonnegut & Bohn.
+Kurt Vonnegut Sr. was born on November 24, 1884, in Indianapolis, Indiana, to Nannie Vonnegut (née Schnull; 1859 – 1929), daughter of Henry Schnull, and Bernard Vonnegut I (1855 – 1908), an architect and partner in the well-established firm of Vonnegut & Bohn.
 He attended grammar school from 1890 to 1898 (Indianapolis Public School No. 10) and Shortridge High School.
 Vonnegut attended the American College in Strasbourg for three years from around 1902 and earned a Bachelor of Science in architecture from the Massachusetts Institute of Technology in 1908.
 That same year, he continued his studies in Berlin, and was admitted to the Königliche Akademie der Künste for the semester 1908–1909.
 He was traveling "with his widowed mother and his sister, Irma" (later Irma Vonnegut Lindener), returning in 1910 to join his father's surviving partner, Arthur Bohn.